-Water and climate change are inextricably linked.
-The effects of climate change are making water availability less predictable in many communities, and impacting the water quality in other places.
-To preserve shared water resources, collaboration is the only option.
-We invite you to read how Dow is working with a wide range of partners to improve the efficiency of our own operations in water-scarce areas, protect water resources at the watershed level and help restore ecosystems to build climate resilience.
+Water scarcity is one of the biggest challenges of the 21st century, affecting every continent and nearly half the world’s population.
+As the demand for water grows worldwide, so does the need for all of us to conserve, reuse and recycle water.
+To preserve shared resources, collaboration is the only option.
+We invite you to read how Dow is working to improve the efficiency of our own operations, protect water resources at the watershed level and help restore ecosystems that contribute to water quality, storm protection and climate resilience.

-Take action and choose one thing you can do in your daily life to help conserve water.
+Water is the source of life, and valuing it starts with each of us.
+Ideas you can use in your daily life to help conserve water.

-In support of its Official Carbon Partnership with the International Olympic Committee, Dow is working with Restore our Earth Foundation to replant 200 acres of native bald cypress trees to help revitalize North America’s Amazon.
+In support of its Official Carbon Partnership with the International Olympic Committee, Dow is working with Restore the Earth Foundation to replant 400 acres of native bald cypress tress to help revitalize North America’s Amazon.